Gangulys Wed Guhas: Synopsis

 The Gangulys, who still reside as a single family in their old Nilmoni Mitra Lane home, are very different from the Guhas who now reside at Ballygunge Place.
 The "artsy" Bengali family the Guhas can practically all dance kathak, sing rabindra sangeet, and watch plays at Tolly club while enjoying wine and cheese.
 The Ganguly family, on the other hand, is a long-established North Calcutta "Bonedi" family that still takes great pride in its collection of antique furniture and ties to the Cooch Behar royal line.
 They have an air of fake intellectual superiority about them and are a "joint family" of distinguished advocates, physicians, and engineers.
 Despite how different the two families are from one another, they end up together.

 The narrative follows the entire wedding process, from Paka Dekha and Aiburo bhaat through the reception and how these families ultimately reconcile amid rising tension, funny mishaps, rib-tickling secrets, unplanned romantic reunions, and youthful love.

-Reception

-IMDB rated this series 9.2 out of 10.